Land of Palaces, Forests, and Culture

 Forests preserved by tribal communities for spiritual rituals, cultural practices, and biodiversity conservation.

-Ancient Temples & UNESCO World Heritage Sites
+Ancient Temples & Important Heritage Sites

-Neermahal Palace Temples
+Neermahal Palace Complex

 Natural Landscapes & Scenic Attractions